 At the park entrance, walk ten minutes to Sinheungsa Temple, home to the 14.6-meter bronze Tongil Daebul.
 Make it a short stop, then continue toward Ulsanbawi Rock.

 Ulsanbawi Rock is the main effort of the weekend: roughly 3.8 km one way and 4-5 hours round trip for most visitors.
 The first two-thirds is forest path.
-The final stretch is a staircase of around 800 steel steps bolted into granite, with a summit view over Seoraksan, Sokcho, and the East Sea.
+The final stretch is a staircase of around 800 steel steps bolted into granite, with a summit view over Mt.
+Seorak, Sokcho, and the East Sea.

 Admission: Free.
 Parking: Treat parking as a risk, not a plan.
 Weekend lots fill early, so the bus is more reliable.